How I Got Started

 That day changed the rest of my life."

 By my senior year my team and I have taken over 47 sick/disadvantage children fishing.
 From Face Autism, Children’s Dream Fund, Manasota Buds Down syndrome, and many more local charities WE had raised over $9,000 for face autism, and $3,000 Fl Children’s Burn camp and many more.
-I was preparing for my departure to college and trying to fit in as many kids as I could while still traveling around the State of Florida teaching kids to do what’s right while teaching the basics of fishing.
+I was preparing for my departure to college and trying to fit in as many kids as I could while still traveling around the state of Florida teaching kids to do what’s right while teaching the basics of fishing.
 November of my senior year I turned 18 I had been waiting for this day forever.
 The week of my 18th birthday I completed the paperwork for my very own 5013c and took my charter captain license class and test.
-I turned 18 and became an adult as well an USCG license charter captain and the owner of a 501c3.
-Part 1 is complete!!
+I turned 18 and became an adult as well an USCG license charter captain and the owner of a 501c3 Non-Profit.

 I am extremely excited to have been accepted to the Savannah College of Art and Design (SCAD).
 While there, I plan to pursue a degree in TV and Film Production.
 For example, I want to be able to tell the stories of the kids I help, capturing their stories in videos and photographs.